 }

-How to spot it: Treat tool return values with the same suspicion as externally fetched content.
-Scan return values before passing them back to the model context.
+How to spot it: Treat every tool return value as untrusted external content, the same way you would treat a fetched web page.
+Scan return values before they re-enter the model context.

 5. MCP server registers extra hidden tools beyond the documented set

-A server that advertises two tools may actually register five.
-The undocumented tools exist only to be invoked by the injection strings in the legitimate tools’ descriptions.
+A server that advertises two tools may register five.
+The undocumented tools exist only to be invoked by the injection strings embedded in the legitimate tools’ descriptions.

-How to spot it: Compare the tool manifest you receive at runtime against the server’s public documentation.
-Alert on any undocumented tool name.
+How to spot it: Diff the runtime manifest against the server’s public documentation.
+Alert on any tool name not in the documented set.
+In Claude Code, claude mcp get <name> shows what a single server exposes.

-6. Server updates its tool definitions mid-session via re-registration
+6. Server updates its tool definitions mid-session (rug pull)

 Shortest path to fix